chantastic/sites/pages/index.md

 );
 ```

-We can create a new component responsible for fetching data and rendering the stateless `CommentList` component.
+We can create a new component responsible for fetching data and rendering the `CommentList` function component.

 ```jsx
 class CommentListContainer extends React.Component {